35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### More floorspace, but not many more homes

-As well as being allowed to reduce affordable housing, restrict family housing and add unconventional housing BL have also been permitted to increase both the total floorspace for the whole scheme, and the individual floorspace limit for each of seven zones as well, and by such an amount that the cumulative total for all the zones exceeds that of the limit for the whole scheme.
-By this arrangement BL will be allowed '.. *flexibility in the quantum of development that comes forward... in each Zone'*, though they will not be allowed to build more than the total limit.**^x2i**
+As well as being allowed to reduce affordable housing, restrict family housing and add unconventional housing, BL have also been permitted to increase both the total floorspace for the whole scheme, and the individual floorspace limit for each of seven zones.
+The cumulative floorspace total for all the zones exceeds that of the limit for the whole scheme.
+Seperate from the increases in floorspace the zonal cap on specific land usage, that is the limit to the type of buildings allowed in each zone, has been removed.
+By these arrangements BL will be allowed '.. *flexibility in the quantum of development that comes forward... in each Zone'*, though they will not be allowed to build more than the scheme's total limit **[^7].**

-Residential floorspace has also been increased by about 40% and makes up a similar perecentage of the total \[CHECK].
-This, though, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **^x2ii**
+Residential floorspace has also been increased by over 40% and makes up a similar perecentage of the total \[CHECK].
+This, though, this will only result in a relatively small increase of about 189 units of housing, with most of the extra floorspace being used to accommodate a second staircase, as required by new building-safety regulations, post Grenfell. **[^8]**

 These floorspace increases will be accommodated by making the development much taller and denser.
 The residential blocks will rise by between one and thirteen storeys, with six blocks growing to between 37 and 39 storeys.
 The also already consented hotel would more than double in size .